conan-io/docs/developing_packages.rst

 Developing packages
 ===================

-This section shows how to work on packages which source code is being modified.
+This section shows how to work on packages with source code continuously being modified.

 .. toctree::
    :maxdepth: 2